don-patterson/recipes/public/list/Salmon Fish Cakes.md

 ## Directions
 - Mix up the ingredients and form 4 patties by hand
 - fry in a generously oiled pan until golden brown (just a couple minutes on each side)

+### Comments
+- We added fresh dill once, when we had it on hand.
+It was quite nice.
+- Using the bbq mats, you can grill them for about 4 minutes per side and they come out awesome.